DHTMLX/docs-kanban/docs/api/config/js_kanban_cardshape_config.md

 ### Description

 @short: Optional.
-An object of the card settings for managing the appearance of the Kanban board
+An object of settings for managing the cards appearance

 ### Usage